rorosaurus/usb-pd-trigger-manual/README.md

 The 4 holes on the output side are 0.1" spaced and breadboard-compatible.

 It appears to still pass through the 5V power normally, if you plug it into a non USB-PD 5V power source.

+## ZY12PDG

+I have not tested this board.